pmndrs/zustand/docs/middlewares/persist.md

 ### Persisting a state and hydrate it manually

-In this tutorial, we’ll create a vanilla store that keeps track of a position represented by `x` and `y` coordinates.
+In this tutorial, we'll create a vanilla store that keeps track of a position represented by `x` and `y` coordinates.
 We will also implement persistence using `localStorage` and explore how to skip the hydration process and manually trigger rehydration after a delay.